monkzzz/Eagle-component-library-creator/README.md

 The ideia behind this program is to be a simpler Autodesk Eagle component library creator, using only some command line inputs which then creates the lbr file to be imported by the Autodesk Eagle software.

-For now it only creates a library with a single component symbol and a single SOP package, but the objective is to diversify to more package types and more symbols in a library.
+For now it only creates a library with a single component symbol and some IC packages, but the objective is to diversify to more package types and more symbols in a library.

 ## Features
+- Supports Single Package SMT components ( SIL )

+- Supports Small Outline Package components ( DFN, DIL, SOIC, SOJ, SON, PSON, WSON, USON, SOP, CSOP, DSOP, HSOP, SSOP, TSOP, HTSOP, VSOP, TVSOP, MSOP, PSOP, QSOP, SSOP, HSSOP,  TSSOP, VSSOP, HTSSOP, TSOP)

+- Supports Quad Flat Package components ( DFN, QFN, PQFN, UQFN, VQFN, HVQFN, WQFN, CFP, QFP,  BQFP, CQFP, LQFP, MQFP, PQFP, TQFP, ETQFP, VQFP)

-- Creates the SOP component library.
+- Creates the component library.

-- Creates the SOP component symbol.
+- Creates the component symbol.

-- Creates the SOP component package.
+- Creates the component package.

 ## Usage
 The program asks for information to create the library, some is required other is opcional.